braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_users/subscription_groups.md

 # LINE subscription groups

-> There are two subscription states for LINE users:x subscribed and unsubscribed.
+> There are two subscription states for LINE users: subscribed and unsubscribed.
 LINE can have up to 100 subscription groups per workspace, with each subscription group connected to its own LINE channel.<br><br>This article is part of the LINE beta collection.
 [Return to main page](https://www.braze.com/docs/line/).

 {% alert important %}
 LINE access is in beta and only available in select Braze packages.
 Reach out to your account manager or customer success manager to get started.